FOREX-Dollar tumbles after U.S. jobs report, service sector contraction

 Employers added 223,000 jobs in December, more than economists' forecasts of 200,000.

-Wages also grew by 0.3% last month, a drop from 0.4% in November and below forecasts of 0.4%.
+Wages also grew 0.3% last month, less than the 0.4% in November and below forecasts of 0.4%.
 That lowered the year-on-year increase in wages to 4.6% from 4.8% in November.

 "There was a bit of a fear that this could be quite a blockbuster print in terms of job growth," which was a risk due to seasonal adjustments that are common in December, said Mazen Issa, senior foreign exchange strategist at TD Securities in New York.

-The easing wage growth was also "encouraging," Issa added, though he noted that there were hawkish elements in the data.
+The easing wage growth was also "encouraging," Issa added, though he noted hawkish elements in the data.

 "You had the unemployment rate dropping, which was not expected, and an increase in the participation rate," Issa said.
 "This number doesn't do anybody any favors in determining whether the Fed needs to do 25 or 50 at its next meeting."